Category — Classes

 en Papillote

-The second major change was the shape and size of parchment.
+The second major change was the shape and size of the parchment.
 The original recipe called for a 10-inch circle.
-I’ve made Fish en Pappillote (in parchment) several times before, so I should have known better.
+I’ve made Fish en Papillote (in parchment) several times before, so I should have known better.
 The traditional shape is a heart, not a circle.
 Even if a circle is used, 10-inches is in no way large enough, as you can see from the photos above and below.

 I’d already cut out the 16 parchment circles I needed for a cooking class, so I went ahead a struggled through by using them … along with about 60 paper clips to hold the parcels together!

-I don’t mean to make it sound as though the recipes from Ballymaloe where bad.
+I don’t mean to make it sound as though the recipes from Ballymaloe were bad.
 There were 14 recipes from that wonderful day of cooking and this is the only one I’ve had to correct or modify.

 The thing I like best about this recipe is the fact that the parcels are steamed – not baked.
 Fish en Papillote is traditionally baked, I love this extra-moist alternate way of cooking so much, that I think I’ll steam instead of bake from here on out.